RocketChat/alexa-rocketchat-flashbriefing/README.md

 * Click on the following button,

   [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

+* **env Variables:**

   * **CACHE_TTL** : It is used by Redis to store your data for the given period of time.
 You may enter your desire frequency in seconds.
 For ex: If you are going to post news every 24 Hrs enter `86400`.
 Now your data will be updated every 24 hrs.
 This step helps admins to save cost as by caching data.

   * **CHANNEL_NAME** : Enter the name of the broadcasting channel we created earlier.
 Make sure its in lower case with no spaces.

   * **REDIS_URL** : A Redis instance is automatically created when you deploy this app and its location is stored in this variable.

   * **SERVER_URL** : Enter your current Rocket.Chat server url here.
 Ex- https://your.sever.chat

   * **TITLE_TEXT** : The title of the feed item to display in the Alexa app.

 * After App is deployed you can find your **API endpoint URL** here, **Manage App** -> **Settings** -> **Domains and certificates** -> **Domain**.
 We will using it in the next step.